West Glebe Road Bridge at South Four Mile Run Drive. The bridge travels over South Four Mile Run and the Four Mile Run Trail.

 Using feedback received from the public through meetings and online feedback, County staff developed an Ideabook that reflects the desires of the community and links the bridge design to the Four Mile Run Master Plan and Design Guidelines.

-Arlington County and the City of Alexandria are sharing design and reconstruction costs for the new bridge.
-Together, the two jurisdictions agreed on a design-build approach for this project, where a firm is hired to take the design from 30% to final and then build the West Glebe Road bridge.
+Arlington County and the City of Alexandria agreed on a design-build approach for this project, where a firm is hired to take the design from 30% to final and then build the West Glebe Road bridge.
 The design-build process includes proposals with specific art elements that enhance the bridge aesthetically, provide additional lighting on the Four Mile Run trail, and connect the design of the bridge to the communities of Arlington and Alexandria.

-We expect to have a design-build firm selected in May 2021.
+In April 2021 the County Board approved a $9.89 million contract, including contingency, to Corman Kokosing Construction Company for design-build services to replace the West Glebe Road Bridge.
 Design of the bridge is expected to last one year, and the project will go to immediate construction after the design is complete.

 Responding to the communities’ concern for connectivity and the impact to residents living in close proximity, the bridge will continue to operate during construction but with reduced lane capacity.
 People walking or biking will continue to have access to the bridge through the duration of project construction.